lianml2025/ml4-online-retail/README.md

 Clustering: How do customers cluster based on their purchasing behavior (eg., product quantities, unit prices, and transaction frequency)

-TODO (adjust and complete): This project explores unsupervised learning techniques to cluster customers based on purchasing behavior - including product quantities, unit prices, and transaction frequency.
+This project explores unsupervised learning techniques to cluster customers based on purchasing behavior - including product quantities, unit prices, and transaction frequency.

 **Dataset Summary:**
-TODO (adjust and complete) This transactional dataset contains all purchases made between 01/12/2010 and 09/12/2011 by customers of a UK-based online retailer specializing in unique all-occasion gifts.
+This transactional dataset contains all purchases made between 01/12/2010 and 09/12/2011 by customers of a UK-based online retailer specializing in unique all-occasion gifts.
 Many customers are wholesalers.

 ---

 ## 🎯 Objectives & Success Criteria

-TODO (adjust and complete):
 - Identify meaningful customer clusters using unsupervised learning
 - Evaluate clustering quality using metrics like silhouette score and intra-cluster variance
 - Ensure reproducibility and interpretability of the pipeline